-- en uL kalandhavan – Like it is said in samkshEpa rAmAyaNam “agasthya brAthA” (brother of sage agasthya – is a well-recognizable identity for his brother even over his own name) – being united with AzhwAr is the unique identity for emperumAn.
+- en uL kalandhavan – Just as it is said in samkshEpa rAmAyaNam “agasthya brAthA” (brother of sage agasthya – is a well-recognisable identity for his brother even over his own name) – being united with AzhwAr is the unique identity for emperumAn.
 Like “nArAyaNan” and “vAsudhEvan” (which highlight his supremacy), “en uL kalandhavan” is his name (which highlights his simplicity).

 - sem kani vAy sem kamalam – the reddish ripened mouth looked like a reddish/fresh lotus flower.

 - minnum sudar malaikku – Like a huge mountain – as said in thiruvAimozhi 2.4.11 “vAttamil pugazh vAmanan” (vAmana who has no worries and has auspicious qualities) – when vAmana grew, he became like a mountain and acquired radiance too; AzhwAr is identifying emperumAn as mountain due to his sustaining himself by being firmly placed in the ground and his strong nature.

 - kaN pAdham kai kamalam – Like pearl necklace, prepared by an expert in stringing the pearls, will sell for good price, AzhwAr too being an expert in such matters, is enjoying emperumAn feature by feature.

 - mannu muzhu Ezh ulagum than vayiRRin uLa – All worlds are depending fully on his sankalpam (divine will) and thus are eternally existing.
 Though material realm keeps changing, there is continuous existence of this realm in one form or the other, so material realm is eternal too – this is called pravAha rUpa nithyathvam.